getchip/PocketCHIP-Docs/source/includes/_faq.md

 Due to a lack of support for Silverlight (the back-end software that allows Netflix to be streamed) in Linux, it is unlikely that Netflix will work on C.H.I.P. using entirely open-source software.
 This would require someone to come up with an alternate back-end.
 That said, some very astute backers have reported that Netflix should be possible by installing the Google Chrome browser, which allows Netflix streaming via HTML5.

 ## Does CHIP have a power switch?
 Yes!
-C.H.I.P. has a tiny power / reset button and a status LED on the board itself.
+C.H.I.P. has a tiny power on-off button and a status LED on the board itself.

 ## Can I make a supercomputer by linking 100 CHIPs together?
 We’re focused on individual uses of C.H.I.P. but what you’re talking about is called clustering, and may be possible -- A good place to start, if you’re interested in clustering, is reading up on [Debian-Beowulf](https://www.debian.org/ports/beowulf/)